mxomasuku/humanists_zim/posts/the-phobia-trapping-most-zimbabweans-in-religion.md

 However, **constitutional reform is not enough, religious and possibly theophobic people still exist in our spaces and make decisions that could possibly affect our rights.** What we should seek instead are methods of assisting those crippled by theophobia.
 And most importantly ask ourselves:
 **How is theophobia preventing us from developing a unified empathetic society?**

+Mxolisi Masuku is a humanist writer.
+For feedback, you can email him at mxolisi.b.masuku@gmail.com